lydemann/blog.christianlydemann.com/content/post/openid-connect-part7-angular5.md

             services.AddSingleton(appSettings);
 {{< /highlight >}}

-Now the app settings can be injected and used as a viewmodel in the Index view:
+Now the app settings can be injected and used as a view model in the Index view:

 {{< highlight csharp >}}
         public AppSettings AppSettings { get; }